 How to tell if your VPN is slow?

+There are plenty of reasons why a VPN slows down your connection.
+However, first up you should verify that your VPN is the problem.
 To pinpoint the cause of a sluggish VPN, put it under the magnifying glass with the following tests:

 Test your speed with the VPN turned off